chris-dem/diss-project/README.md

 graph datastructue that contains two types of nodes:
 `Value` nodes and `Gate` nodes.
 Node is equipped with its value as well as additional information.
-Moreover, gate nodes are attached with status nodes that indicate whether they are `Valid`, `InvalidArity` or `InvalidValue`.
+Moreover, gate nodes are attached with status fields that indicate whether they are `Valid`, `InvalidArity` or `InvalidValue`.
 We implement the following core operations:

 * `Add` or `Remove` node/edge
 * `Update` the gate status
 * Get node neighbours

 We expand more on its API on files `pure-circuit-lib::graph`

 #### Solution Finders/Enumerator